Contact us

 Malta Residency by Investment

-The Malta Residency by Investment Programme is a Malta residency route open to Non EU nationals and their registered dependents who would be granted a Maltese residence permit allowing its beneficiaries a permit which will allow free travel within the Schengen Area.
+The Malta Residency by Investment Programme is a Malta residency route open to Non-EU nationals and their registered dependents who would be granted a Maltese residence permit allowing its beneficiaries a permit which will allow free travel within the Schengen Area for90 days in every 180 days.
 Such residence permit will also grant its beneficiaries the right to reside, settle and stay indefinitely in Malta.
 The Republic of Malta enjoys a stable political climate and a bi-partisan political scene that is largely convergent on issues of national and economic importance.
 Malta has weathered the financial crises well and shared the limelight with Germany as the only two states maintaining economic growth in the Euro Zone.
 Malta's banks have been ranked amongst the top 5 soundest banks in the world.

 Legal Basis for Malta Residency by Investment